top of page

 WAITING, WAITING, WAITING!

-• If there is any transfer on clothing, sheets or towels this is normal and will wash out.
+• If there is any tan transfer on clothing, sheets or towels this is normal and will wash out.

 RINSING YOUR TAN

-• You only need a quick 30 second to 1 minute shower.
-It is literally a quick rinse.
+• You only need a quick 30 second to 1 minute shower, it is literally a quick rinse!
+The DHA can be deactivated if you take too long a shower with your initial rinse.
 You can have a proper shower after 24 hours.
-The DHA can be deactivated if you take too long a shower with your initial rinse.

 • Pat your skin dry with a towel instead of wiping (this applies after every shower).

-MAINTAINING YOUR TAN
+MAINTAINING YOUR TAN AFTER 24 HOURS

-• The best time to moisturise is straight after coming out of the shower.
+• Moisturise twice daily.
+The best time to moisturise is straight after coming out of the shower.
 You have 3-4 minutes before your body starts to lose moisture.
 Pat yourself dry but leave your skin damp/slightly wet.
 Moisturise with the water that has been left on the skin.
 This locks in the moisture and allows the application of the product on the skin a lot easier to apply, as well as giving you an added moisturising boost and preventing dry, crackly skin, especially on the shin area.

 • Avoid harsh wash cloths or loofahs.